nightroman/FarNet/PowerShellFar/README.md

 [Tree panel](#tree-panel)
 [Power panel](#power-panel)

-Provider folder tree panel is a tree panel where nodes represent provider container items.
+Provider folder tree panel is a tree panel with provider container items.
 It works for so called "navigation" providers.
-For example standard PowerShell navigation providers are: *FileSystem*, *Registry*, *Certificate*, and *WSMan*.
+Standard navigation providers are *FileSystem*, *Registry*, *Certificate*, and *WSMan*.
 Other providers depend on imported modules.

 **Keys and actions**

 * `[Enter]`

-    As far this panel is for navigation providers, it is used mostly for navigation through an item tree.
+    This panel is mostly used for navigation through an item tree.
 Note that quick search `[Alt+Letter]` works, too.
 When you reach an item you are looking for, press `[Enter]` to open an item panel for this location.

-    For *FileSystem* provider `[Enter]` opens a standard Far file panel on the passive panel.
-This is done for convenience: standard Far file panel allows much more than its provider analogue.
-As a result the Folder tree panel is still opened and active, you can take a look at files on the passive panel and continue navigation in the tree.
+    For *FileSystem* `[Enter]` opens the standard file panel on the passive panel, for convenience, it is more useful than its PowerShell twin.
+The tree panel is still active, you can take a look at files on the passive panel and continue navigation in the tree.

-    For all other providers `[Enter]` opens an item panel at the same active panel, as a child panel.
-When you exit it you return back to the folder tree.
+    For other providers `[Enter]` opens an item panel at the same active panel, as the child panel.
+When you exit it then the parent tree is shown again.

 * `[ShiftEnter]`, `[CtrlA]`

     Opens a panel with provider properties of the current item.
 Values are shown in the *Description* column.
 You can modify, add and delete some properties (depending on a provider).
-Example: key values of *Registry* provider.
+Example: key values of *Registry*.

     See [Tree panel](#tree-panel) for other tree panels keys used for navigation (expanding, collapsing nodes and etc.).